-- “You still think the Earth is flat?
+- “People still think the Earth is flat?
 SMH.”

 SMH meaning first appeared in online chat rooms and forums in the early 2000s, but it didn’t explode until the rise of platforms like Twitter and YouTube.
 It’s believed to have roots in urban internet culture, especially among younger users expressing frustration in short-form messages.